The goal is to make a difference.

 Chair of Committee to Advance Minority Health, Equity, and Diversity, American Heart Association Council on Epidemiology and Prevention

-Robert Wood Johnson Foundation Clinical Scholar
+Robert Wood Johnson Foundation Clinical Scholar (3-year national leadership development program)

-Robert Wood Johnson Foundation Clinical Scholar
+Robert Wood Johnson Foundation Clinical Scholar (3-year national leadership development program)

-Robert Wood Johnson Foundation Clinical Scholar
+Robert Wood Johnson Foundation Clinical Scholar (3-year national leadership development program)

 Professional Influence: